Build a Medieval Castle

 What You Do:

-- Place a toilet paper roll on each corner of the pizza box.
+- Place a toilet paper roll on each corner of the shallow box.
 Have your child use a ruler to measure the space from the inner edge of the paper roll on one side to the inner edge of the paper roll on the other side.

 - Tape the toilet paper rolls in place.